❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 What is the UPAA/UPMAA?

-Premarital Agreements are not just for wealthy individuals entering into marriage.
-Couples who might consider getting a Premarital Agreement have diverse backgrounds and situations.
-Having a Premarital Agreement can ensure that assets and property are divided the way the couple intends, rather than leaving the decision to the courts.
-Massachusetts is an “equitable distribution” state, and the courts decide what is “equal” between parties in the event of divorce rather than just splitting assets between parties..
-The courts, however,tend to honor a Premarital Agreement if one has been written.
-Couples who have previously been married, have children from a previous relationship, and/or have separate property or businesses may benefit from a Premarital Agreement.
+Premarital agreements are not just for wealthy individuals entering into marriage.
+Couples who might consider getting a premarital agreement have diverse backgrounds and situations.
+Having a premarital agreement can ensure that assets and property are divided the way the couple intends, rather than leaving the decision to the courts.
+Couples who have previously been married, have children from a previous relationship, and/or have separate property or businesses may benefit from a prenup to ensure their assets are protected for their kids or business.
+In addition, anyone who simply wants to get on the same page as their partner about things like money management, debt, and retirement can also benefit from a prenup.

+“Choice of law” is the term for the clause that dictates what state governs your prenuptial agreement should you ever seek to enforce it.
+So, which state do you choose?
 A consideration to keep in mind is residency.
 Because Massachusetts is not part of the UPAA/UPMAA, it is important to consider where you plan on residing in the future.
-A Premarital Agreement signed in Massachusetts is not necessarily enforceable outside of the State if you move after marriage.
-If you think you may plan to move outside of Massachusetts after marriage it is important that you consult with an attorney in the potential state or states you may reside in and draft a Premarital Agreement that has provisions that also conform to that State’s requirements.
+A prenuptial agreement signed in Massachusetts is not necessarily enforceable outside of the State if you move after marriage.
+If you think you may plan to move outside of Massachusetts after marriage, it is important that you consult with an attorney in the potential state or states you may reside in and draft a premarital agreement that has provisions that also conform to that State’s requirements.

-A Premarital Agreement can specify what happens to property and assets in the event of death of a spouse, or divorce.
+A premarital agreement can specify what happens to property and assets in the event of the death of a spouse or divorce.
 In Massachusetts, an agreement can specify, for example:

 • Maintaining separate property